AkhileshMattam/AkhileshMattam/README.md

 <b>About Me</b>

 👋 Hi there!
-I’m a recent graduate with a degree in B.Tech in computer science from [ITER (Institute of Technical Education and Research)](https://www.soa.ac.in/iter).
+I’m a recent graduate with a degree in B.Tech in computer science from [ITER](https://www.soa.ac.in/iter)(Institute of Technical Education and Research).
 I'm now actively seeking new opportunities to kickstart my career in tech.

-🌱 My Skill Set
+🌱 My Skill Set:

 I’m passionate about programming and currently working on improving my skills in: